ExplicITConsulting/ExplicITConsulting.github.io/docs/open-source/set-outlooksignatures.md

 Set-OutlookSignatures is the open source gold standard to centrally manage and deploy email signatures and out-of-office replies for Outlook and Exchange.
 Download the free and open-source core version from <a href="https://github.com/Set-OutlookSignatures/Set-OutlookSignatures" target="_blank">GitHub</a> for free.

-**ExplicIT's Benefactor Circle add-on enhances the open source version with a great set of additional features and commercial support.**
+**ExplicIT's Benefactor Circle add-on enhances the open source version with a great set of additional features and first-class commercial support.**

 <a href="#52-trial-version" target="_blank"><button class="button is-link is-normal is-responsive is-hover">Request a trial version</button></a>
 <a href="/contact" target="_blank"><button class="button is-link is-normal is-responsive is-hover">Contact the Set-OutlookSignatures Benefactor Circle team</button></a>